milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 Milvus only supports adding the worker nodes and does not support adding the coordinator components.
 </div>

-## Scale out
+## Scaling

-According to the [Milvus architecture](architecture_overview.md), stateless worker nodes include the query node, data node, index node, and proxy.
-Therefore, you can scale out these type of nodes to meet your business needs and requirements.
-You can scale out a Milvus cluster either manually or automatically.
+You can scale in your Milvus cluster either manually or automatically.
+If autoscaling is enabled, the Milvus cluster will shrink or expand automatically when CPU and memory resources consumption reaches the value you have set.

-### Query node
+### Manual scaling

-- **Manual scale**
+#### Scaling out

 Run `helm upgrade my-release milvus/milvus --set queryNode.replicas=3 --reuse-values` to manually scale out the query node.